mariushobbhahn/mariushobbhahn.github.io/_drafts/2021-10-22-second_year_PhD.md

 ### We are missing a crucial form of information sharing

 Something between twitter and a paper.
 A short blogpost.
 But it doesn't get any reward so most people don't do it.

+### Papers are partly about looks

+Papers are about information sharing.
+If the plot is unreadable that's bad.
+This manifests in an expectation, see Philipps way to create plots. "you see some lines and some numbers, that should be enough".
+But I really WANT to understand Philipp's plots.

 #### ***One last note***